-This is a largely self-serve cottage only because I travel so much.
+This is a largely self-serve cottage.
 Marvin is available for questions and assistance.
+Upon request we can provide a car for hire for a discount, recommendations for a massage therapist, a local cook and cleaner and tour guide.
 When I am on island I am readily accessible.

-I love the view, the temperature (rain or shine) and the visiting monkeys ~ and being in and communing with nature.
+Everyone falls in love with the view, the temperature (rain or shine) and the visiting monkeys ~ and being in and communing with nature.
 No place is far on a 36 square mile island.
 A home cooked meal, books to read ~ or write, designs to conceive.
-This is a creative's get -away.
+This is a creatives custom-tailored get -away.

 Coming from St. Kitts airport, hail a cab (About $10US) to the Basseterre ferries to Nevis.
 (The ferry is about EC$25 or $8 US) plus $1 EC tax.

 Once in Charlestown, Nevis, at the pier, you'll look for a taxi (stand is at the end of the dock).
 If I am on island I will arrange to pick you up.